 Rock of Ages III has also been built with a community in mind, because not only are most gameplay modes available in online multiplayer flavours, the game also comes with a surprisingly efficient level editor.
-As I like to remind people, I am more of a player than a creator, but the more talented minds in the player base are already churning out and sharing some pretty engaging track designs, so I guess it is all good.
+As I constantly remind people, I am more of a player than a creator, but the more talented minds in the player base are already churning out and sharing some pretty engaging track designs, so I guess it is all good.

 Take me out to the ball game

 Rock of Ages III has its flaws.
-The controls for maneuvering the boulders are momentum-based, so they can feel characteristically sluggish and unresponsive sometimes – I think I broke my ‘s’ key come to think of it.
+The controls for maneuvering the boulders are momentum-based, so they can feel characteristically sluggish and unresponsive sometimes – I think I broke my ‘s’ key after hours of frantically trying to brake.
 The game also tends to stutter something awful on certain levels, so I am relieved to see a steady stream of optimization patches being released by the developers on Steam.

 I am also aware that long-time fans of this particular series are less than pleased with this one.
 Apparently the most common points of contention are that Rock of Ages III doesn’t really add anything new to the series’s gameplay, and that the campaign maps fail to live up to the standard of the first two entries.

 I have no way to confirm if these gripes are justified, but as a smooth-faced ‘freshie’ to this franchise, my time with Rock of Ages III was predominantly characterised as enjoyable.
-The zany design elements endow the experience with a remarkable visual appeal, and it is rare to see two totally distinct genres get blended so well into one single game.
+The zany design elements endow the experience with a remarkable visual uniqueness, and it is rare to see two totally distinct genres get blended so well into one single game.
 For anyone who wants to reignite their dormant love for marble-rolling arcade games, having a look at this game would definitely be a good start.

 - Interesting visuals

 - Great music